 Those portions of the monument's museum collections and archives that are in long-term storage and not on display in the visitor center are very inaccessible to the public, including researchers; they would be moved out of the basement of the visitor center to the new research center located outside of the monument in a neighboring town (within approximately 10 miles of the monument headquarters).
-This new location will meet NPS museum management standards and provide a safer, more secure location, yet provide access for legitimate researchers.
-The

-NPS Midwest Regional Office, Chief of Museum collections and Records would oversee the move and serve as a technical advisor.
+This new location would meet NPS museum collections standards and provide a safer, more secure location, yet provide access for legitimate researchers.
+The NPS Midwest Regional Office, chief of Museum collections and Records would oversee the move and serve as a technical advisor.

 In alternative C, almost the entire North Unit is zoned as discovery.
 The discovery zoning is designed to provide improved access to the resources in the North Unit.
 This zoning also allows for more on-site interpretation and directional signs.
-See "Figure 13.
-North Unit, Alternative C."
+See "Figure 7.
+Alternative C." Additional elements include the following:

-- Existing trails could undergo minor realignment for resource protection purposes. - Visitors would have opportunities to experience the influence of the natural world of the moundbuilders through personal services such as guided hikes and talks, and nonpersonal media (trailside exhibits, printed materials, etc.).
+- Existing trails could undergo minor realignment for resource protection purposes. - The width of some existing trails and roads within the discovery zone would be reduced according to the management zone description. - Visitors would have opportunities to experience the influence of the natural world of the moundbuilders through personal services such as guided hikes and talks, and nonpersonal media (trailside exhibits, printed materials, etc.).

 In alternative C, the majority of the South Unit would be in the discovery zone.
 The discovery zoning is designed to provide improved access to the resources in the South Unit.
 This zoning also allows for more on-site interpretation and directional signs.
-See "Figure 14.
-South Unit, Alternative C."
+See "Figure 7.
+Alternative C."